28.08.-11.09.25

 Day 15:

-All routes and times described in the itinerary may vary depending on weather conditions.
+All routes and time details described in the tour program are subject to change depending on weather conditions.

 Included services

-• All trips according to program from/to Whitehorse
+• All transfers according to the program from/to Whitehorse

-• Photo guiding and photography workshops by professional photographer Beat Glanzmann
+• Photo guiding and photography workshops with professional photographer Beat Glanzmann

 • Sauna